yeebinrong/RepoSenseCloud/README.md

 3. Build the rsc-cicd-image
     a.
 Navigate to infra/docker-images/rsc-cicd-image
     b.
 Run `docker build -t rsc-cicd-image:common -f Dockerfile .` (TODO future improvement will store this image in cloud)
-4. Setup AWS credentials using `aws configure` in command prompt, copy access keys from https://hamb-urger.awsapps.com/start/#/?tab=accounts
+4. Ensure AWS credentials are valid by running the `update-aws-credentials.py` from [Setup update-aws-credentials.py](#setup-update-aws-credentialspy)
-5. CD to the root ReposnseCloud project folder and run the image in interactive bash mode using the command
+5. CD to the root ReposenseCloud project folder and run the image in interactive bash mode using the command

     a.
         Windows - `docker run -it -v "%cd%":/home/workspace -v "%userprofile%"/.aws:/root/.aws --network="host" rsc-cicd-image:common bash`, this command binds the current working directory to docker container's `/home/workspace`